-Or you can show the opposite, with Brown easily more popular than Olmsted, and Le Nôtre regulated to a distant third:
+Or you can show the opposite, with Brown easily more popular than Olmsted, and Le Nôtre relegated to a distant third:

 If you look closely, you’ll see that the results are completely skewed by spelling variations.
 ‘Capability’ Brown yields no results at all in the first graph (the gadget doesn’t seem to like the quotation marks, even though they are commonly used).
 Without the quotation marks there are suddenly lots of results (but there is no obvious way to combine them with those for his real name Lancelot [sometimes Launcelot] Brown).
 Olmstead in the first graph is a surprisingly frequent misspelling of Olmsted, the correct spelling of which produced the second set of results.
 Trickier still in the English canon is André Le Nôtre, whose name most commonly seems to appear in English books without any accent marks (at least according to Google’s OCR), producing the results in the first graph.
 Add both diacritics and you get the second graph.
 Originally spelled Le Nostre, his name is still sometimes rendered that way, although none of those results show up here.

 So it is almost impossible to trace any meaningful trend in the appearance of their names in books over time.
 Hmmm…

 Posted in Cemeteries and monuments, Gardens, Paris, Parks, tagged chapelle expiatoire, French Revolution, Marie Antoinette, memory, Pierre-François Léonard Fontaine, secret, snow, Square Louis XVI on December 9, 2010 | 5 Comments »